-Instruction Manual for ZORK II: Table of Contents An Overview The Wizard of Frobozz What is interactive fiction?
+Instruction Manual for ZORK III: Table of Contents An Overview The Dungeon Master What is interactive fiction?

 Welcome to ZORK!
 You are about to experience a classic interactive fantasy, set in a magical universe.
 The ZORK trilogy takes place in the ruins of an an-cient empire lying far underground.
 You, a dauntless treasure-hunter, are venturing into this dangerous land in search of wealth and adventure.
+Because and in search of weath and adventure.
 Because each part of the ZORK saga is a completely indepen-dent story, you can explore them in any order.
+As ZORK III begins, your greatest challenge beckons as you take the final step down into the very heart of the Great Underground Empire.
+Your character and courage will be tested as the enigmatic Dungeon Master confronts you with predicaments and perils.
+Your quest hinges upon discovering his secret purpose, even as he oversees your ultimate triumph-or destruction!